gbouvignies/ChemEx/docs/source/citation.rst

 Citation
 ========

-Please consider citing ChemEx if this program has played important role of data analysis in your project:
+Please consider citing ChemEx if this program has played an important role of data analysis in your project:

 * G. Bouvignies, T. Yuwen, and L. E. Kay, ChemEx: an open source